Target posts strong Q4 profits and sales, but warns of cautious spending as tariffs take hold

-NEW YORK (AP) — Sales and profits slipped for Target during the crucial holiday quarter as customers held back on spending, and the company said there will be “meaningful pressure” on its profits to start the year because of tariffs and other costs.
+NEW YORK (AP) — Sales and profits slipped for Target during the crucial holiday quarter as customers held back on spending, and the company said there will be “meaningful pressure” on its profits to start the year because of tariffs on Mexico, Canada and China and other costs.

+Target CEO Brian Cornell told reporters Tuesday at its annual investor meeting that shoppers will start seeing the prices of produce like avocados, which come from Mexico, go up industrywide as early as in a few days.
+He declined to comment specifically on what type of price hikes shoppers will see on Target shelves.
+But Cornell warned that shoppers will see price increases on certain goods at Target.

+“I think things are unfolding so quickly,” Cornell said.
+“We will watch this carefully and understand, are these long-term tariffs?
+Is this a short-term action?
+How will this unfold over time?
+I think all of us are speculating, and I think we’re going to listen and learn and make sure that we can control the things we can control.
+But we don’t want to overreact right now to one day and one headline.”

-The retailer beat most estimates, however, but shares fell 6% in morning trading as the overall market sell-off continued.
+The retailer beat most estimates, however, but shares fell 5% in early afternoon trading as the overall market sell-off continued.
 Target also said that sales declined in February in part because of brutal weather that hurt apparel sales and declining consumer confidence.
-It also anticipates that sales could be unchanged for the year amid increasing economic uncertainty.
+It anticipates that sales could be unchanged for the year amid increasing economic uncertainty.

 But tariffs and economic uncertainty loomed over the results.